 Eligibility: All composers are eligible, regardless of age or nationality

 1. A bound score of one piece with a pseudonym on the cover.
+(NB: Do not send more than one piece.)
 The composer’s name must not appear on the cover or anywhere within the score.
-Print the approximate duration of the piece on the cover or title page.
+Print the approximate duration of the piece and the date of composition on the cover or title page.

 2. A CD (if available) with pseudonym, title and duration clearly labeled.

 3. A sealed envelope containing a sheet with the composer’s name, e-mail address, street address, phone number and the submission title.
 Write only the pseudonym and the title of the submission on the outside of the envelope.

 4. A SASE with correct postage if you wish materials to be returned.